 What does Delegated Legislation Mean?

-Updated on: February 17th, 2023
+Updated on: November 9th, 2023

 The term delegated legislation refers to legislation delegated by the Parliament executive.
 Administrative law scholars have studied the concept of delegated legislation.
 It refers to a law that the executive authority passed using the authority granted to them by primary law to carry out and enforce the provisions of this primary legislation.

-Define Delegated Legislation
+Delegated Legislation in Administrative law

-Delegated legislation, also known as secondary legislation in the UK, is legislation that is made by a government minister, a delegated individual, or an authorised body using the authority granted to them by a parliamentary act rather than by a legislative assembly like the UK Parliament.
+Delegated legislation, also known as secondary legislation in the UK, is legislation that is made by a government minister, a delegated individual, or an authorized body using the authority granted to them by a parliamentary act rather than by a legislative assembly like the UK Parliament.

-- “Delegation” was defined in Black’s Law Dictionary as the act of entrusting a person authorized or authorizing him to act on behalf of that person who gave him that authority or as his agent or representative.
+• “Delegation” was defined in Black’s Law Dictionary as the act of entrusting a person authorized or authorizing him to act on behalf of that person who gave him that authority or as his agent or representative.

-- The “delegated legislation” means the exercise of legislative power by a delegate lower in rank to the legislature or subordinate to the legislature.
+• The “delegated legislation” means the exercise of legislative power by a delegate lower in rank to the legislature or subordinate to the legislature.

-- Parliament, along with the lines of basic legislation, licenses others to make laws and guidelines through delegated legislation.
+• Parliament, along with the lines of basic legislation, licenses others to make laws and guidelines through delegated legislation.
 The enactment made by the authorized person must be made for the stated reason in the Parliament Act.

 Summary: